Russellville Historic District: History

-Much of the district is formed of buildings for the late 18th to 19th centuries, with the more prominent ones built between 1800 and 1830, including the homes of four Kentucky governors.
+Much of the district is formed of buildings from the late 18th to 19th centuries, with the more prominent ones built between 1800 and 1830, including the homes of four Kentucky governors.
 Most of the modern structures in the district were designed so as to blend in with older buildings.
 The wealthier citizens of the district historically lived in the southwestern corner.
 Northwest of the district's cemetery is where Irish immigrants who worked on the local railroads lived.
 The district also features several excellent structures of Victorian architecture, whose atypical-for-Kentucky partial mansard roofs indicate a construction date after the Civil War.

 There is significant history in the district.
 It was here in the William Forst House that the Confederate government of Kentucky was formed, commemorated by the Confederate Monument in Russellville.
 It is also the site of the first documented bank robbery by Jesse James, which occurred in 1868, of the Nimrod Long Banking Company, totalling $9,000.
 Future United States President Andrew Jackson fought a duel in the district.